England (band)

 England were a progressive rock group active in the late 1970s, and briefly reformed in 2006.
-The band is notable for their album Garden Shed released on Arista Records, and for keyboardist Robert Webb playing a Mellotron sawn in half.
+The band is notable for their album Garden Shed released on Arista Records, and for keyboardist Robert Webb playing a modified half-width Mellotron.

 Biography

 The band was formed in 1975 by drummer Mark Ibbotson, and, after a variety of prototype groups, stabilised around a line-up of himself, bassist Martin Henderson, guitarist Jamie Moses and keyboardist Robert Webb.
 Moses and Webb had previously collaborated on an unreleased album.
 Ibbottson owned a Mk II Mellotron, which Webb took an interest in, later saying "it opens up possibilities.
 It's having control like the conductor of an orchestra."
 To make the instrument portable, Webb sawed the instrument in half, rehousing the left-hand manual and the right-hand tapes (which contained the lead sounds on a Mk II model) in a new case.
 After a number of gigs at the Hazlitt Theatre in Maidstone, Moses quit and was replaced by Frank Holland.
 In March 1976, immediately following a showcase gig that resulted in a contract with Arista Records, Ibbotson quit the band and was replaced by Jode Leigh.